dhh1128/canonical-quoted-text/README.md

 Whichever route is taken, test the normalizer on *sequences* and not only on single characters.
 A platform normalizer can have correct tables for every scalar and still be wrong when it recomposes: while this specification was being written, `golang.org/x/text` was found to truncate a supplementary-plane starter to 16 bits before its composite lookup, so `U+10041` followed by `U+0301` produced `U+00C1`, and the same clipping made Hebrew `U+05D2 U+0307` produce a Todhri letter.
 Per-scalar checking cannot find that class of defect.
 The vectors `astral-starter-survives-normalization` and `hebrew-letter-with-combining-dot` exist to catch it.

 What defeats all three is a change to composition itself &mdash; a new primary composite, or a change to the composition exclusion list &mdash; because no substitute behaves like a character that composes differently.
 Between Unicode 16 and 17 there is no such change, which is why a Unicode 16 runtime can be made exactly conformant.
 That is a fact about those two versions and not a general guarantee.

+A later revision may add vectors, and an implementation that passed before may fail afterwards.
+That is not a change to the algorithm and it invalidates no signature; it means the implementation was always wrong and nothing had caught it yet.
+This is not hypothetical &mdash; one of the ports here passed every vector for a day while silently corrupting Hebrew text, until a vector was added that could see it.

 An implementation in this repository is conformant exactly insofar as it passes every vector, and no further.
 Each one carries its own test harness that runs the vectors, so its status is a fact that can be checked rather than a claim made here; an implementation whose harness does not pass MUST NOT be used to produce or verify a `cqt2.17` commitment.